-Uprooted: the Japanese American experience during World War II by Albert Marrin (2016) Robert F. Sibert Informational Book Medal 2017
+Uprooted: the Japanese American experience during World War II by Albert Marrin (2016) Robert F. Sibert Informational Book Medal 2017 part of four years.

-Just seventy-five years ago, the American government rounded up over 100,000 of its own citizens based on nothing more than their ancestry and, suspicious of their loyalty, kept them in concentration camps for the better part of four years.
 How could this have happened?
 Uprooted takes a close look at the history of racism in America and carefully follows the treacherous path that led one of our nation's most beloved presidents to make this decision.
-It also illuminates the history of Japan and its own struggles with racism and xenophobia, which led to the bombing of Pearl Harbor, ultimately tying the two countries together.
+Meanwhile, it also illuminates the history of Japan and its own struggles with racism and xenophobia, which led to the bombing of Pearl Harbor, ultimately tying the two countries together.